Sensory Activities for Autistic Teenagers: 10 Therapist-Recommended Ideas

 4. Calming Sensory Activities for Autism: Nature Walk

-Walking in nature can benefit autistic children and teens in many ways.
+Nature walks can benefit autistic children and teens in many ways.

 The sounds, smells and movement of nature offer a calming and soothing experience, which can help to reduce stress and anxiety levels in autistic children and teens.
+Incorporating mindfulness exercises during nature walks enhances this effect.

 Walking on an uneven surface (not to mention jumping on logs, or rolling down hills!) provides vestibular (balance) and proprioceptive (awareness of the body) feedback.
 This helps regulate the nervous system.